-NUR 4654: Rural and Public Health (3) (RN-BSN students only)
+NUR 4654: Rural and Public Health (3) (RN-BSN students only) Prerequisite: Admission to RN-BSN program

 This course emphasizes public health and community nursing concepts essential for professional nursing practice.
 Focus is on the concepts of community health nursing practice, epidemiology and disease transmission, comprehensive assessment of risk factors and health problems, program planning and intervention, environmental health, and collaboration with the interdisciplinary team.
 A major emphasis is placed on public health in rural communities.